CEI-lab/ece3400-2017/docs/tutorials/PCB/HowToDesignaPCB.md

-# ECE3400, Fall 2017, Cornell University

-## How to Design a PCB
+# How to Design a PCB

+## ECE 3400, Fall 2017, Cornell University

+*By Leah Forrest and Kirstin Petersen, Nov.
+11th 2017.*

 Here is the general process for PCB design: